-- Listed interest rates are for the 2013-14 academic year; details on past interest rates noted below.
+- Listed Federal Direct Loan interest rates are for the 2015-16 academic year; details on the calculation of rates and listing of past interest rates are available.

 - Interest subsidy for Federal Direct Subsidized Loans was eliminated during the grace period for new loans between July 1, 2012 and July 1, 2014.
 Repayment does not begin during the grace period, but students (rather than the government) will now be responsible for interest accumulation during the 6-month grace period following enrollment of at least half-time.